p-zalejko/change-data-capture-example/slides.md

 ### How to

 - triggers on a database
-- by executing queries on a database (with a `timestamp`)
+- queries on a database (with a `timestamp`)
-- by tracking changes in the transaction log
+- tracking changes in the transaction log

 [nice reading](https://datacater.io/blog/2021-09-02/postgresql-cdc-complete-guide.html)